Loading

 Emergency MoratoriumsA wave of emergency moratoriums enacted while cities drafted permanent ordinances.
 Under a moratorium, a technically legal application can still be denied pending new regulations.
 The moratorium window is often 6-12 months — long enough to kill a site acquisition under competitive pressure.

-RealClear AI — Jurisdiction Scores
+RealClear — Jurisdiction Scores

 Clayton County, GA